abhinavxd/youtube-live-chat-downloader/README.md

 ## How does it work?
 * The request for fetching live chat is re-created by parsing the HTML content.
-* Youtube API returns a `continuation` which is to be sent in next the API request to receive new messages and new continuation.
+* Youtube API returns a `continuation` with new chat messages.
+This continuation is sent in the next API request to receive new messages and new continuation.

 ## Getting started
 ```go